- Monevator - https://monevator.com -

 Property

-As an investment asset class, property (or real estate) refers to commercial property that delivers returns in the shape of rent and the appreciation of building values.
-It doesn’t refer to your house.
+As an investment asset class, property (or real estate) refers to commercial property [49] that delivers returns in the shape of rent and the appreciation of building values.
+It doesn’t refer to your house [50].

-Exposure to commercial property is generally achieved through real-estate investment trusts (REITS) or ETFs.
-Sticking all your money in a ‘buy-to-let’ concentrates rather than diversifies your holdings and is taking a big punt on the everlasting strength of the UK property market [19].
+In contrast, sticking all your money in a buy-to-let [51] concentrates rather than diversifies your holdings, and represents a big punt on the everlasting strength of the UK residential market [52].

 Good